influxdata/docs-v2/content/influxdb/v2.1/query-data/flux/regular-expressions.md

 ```

 ### Use a regex to filter by field key
-The following example excludes records that do not have `_percent` in a field key.
+The following example includes records that have `_percent` in a field key.

 ```js
 from(bucket: "example-bucket")